SuperCowPowers/workbench/docs/api_classes/overview.md

 # Overview
 !!! tip inline end "Just Getting Started?"
-    You're in the right place, the SageWorks API Classes are the best way to get started with SageWorks!
+    You're in the right place, the Workbench API Classes are the best way to get started with Workbench!

-## Welcome to the SageWorks API Classes
+## Welcome to the Workbench API Classes

-These classes provide high-level APIs for the SageWorks package, they enable your team to build full AWS Machine Learning Pipelines.
+These classes provide high-level APIs for the Workbench package, they enable your team to build full AWS Machine Learning Pipelines.
 They handle all the details around updating and managing a complex set of AWS Services.
 Each class provides an essential component of the overall ML Pipline.
 Simply combine the classes to build production ready, AWS powered, machine learning pipelines.

 - **[DataSource](data_source.md):** Manages AWS Data Catalog and Athena
 - **[FeatureSet](feature_set.md):** Manages AWS Feature Store and Feature Groups